YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     </table>

 22. Whether to verify the order of chat messages.
-    * If this option is set to `true`, and a player sends an out-of-order chat packet, they will be kicked.
+    * If this option is set to `true`, and a player sends an out-of-order chat packet for some reason, they will be kicked.
     * If this option is set to `false`, no verification will occur, and players will not be kicked.

     <table>